opnfv/releng-xci/docs/xci-user-guide.rst

 The sandbox uses OpenStack projects for VM node creation, provisioning and OpenStack installation.
-XCI Team provides playbooks, roles, and scripts to ensure the components utilized by the sandbox work in a way that serves the users in best possible way.
+XCI Team provides playbooks, roles, and scripts to ensure the components utilized by the sandbox work in a way that serves the users in the best possible way.

-* **openstack/bifrost:** Bifrost (pronounced bye-frost) is a set of Ansible playbooks that automates the task of deploying a base image onto a set of known hardware using ironic.
+* **openstack/bifrost:** Bifrost (pronounced bye-frost) is a set of Ansible playbooks that automates the task of deploying a base image onto a set of known hardware using Ironic.
 It provides modular utility for one-off operating system deployment with as few operational requirements as reasonably possible.
 Bifrost supports different operating systems such as Ubuntu, CentOS, and openSUSE.